unChaz/sci-fi-5e/srd/classes/priest.md

 ##### Tekcasting Ability

 Wisdom + Will is your Tekcasting ability for your priest tek skills.
-The power of your tek skills comes from your devotion to your deity.
+The power of your tek skills comes from your devotion to your sect.
 You use your Wisdom whenever a priest tek skill refers to your Tekcasting ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a priest tek skill you cast and when making an attack roll with one.

 **Tek save DC** = 8 + your proficiency bonus + your Wisdom modifier + your Will modifier